pholser/junit-quickcheck/README.md

 A theory parameter is referred to as "_" in the constraint expression.
 Constraint expressions cannot refer to other theory parameters.

 junit-quickcheck generates values for a theory parameter with a constraint expression until `sampleSize` values pass the constraint, or until the ratio of constraint passes to constraint failures is greater than the `discardRatio` specified by `@ForAll`, if any.
 Exceeding the discard ratio raises an exception and thus fails the theory.

 #### Sample size

-By default, 100 random values are generated for a parameter marked `@ForAll`.
+By default, junit-quickcheck generates 100 random values for a parameter marked `@ForAll`.

-**NOTE**: Because junit-quickcheck uses the `Theories` runner, a given theory method will be executed for every combination of values for theory parameters.
-This means that for a two-parameter theory method, where each parameter is marked with `@ForAll`, the theory class will be instantiated and the theory executed 10,000 times (100 * 100).
+**NOTE**: junit-quickcheck uses the `Theories` runner, which executes a theory method for every combination of values for theory parameters.
+This means that for a two-parameter theory method, where each parameter is marked with `@ForAll`, the `Theories` runner instantiates the theory class and executes the theory method 10,000 times (100 * 100).

 ```java
     @RunWith(Theories.class)